 Students examine how the understanding of gender and sexuality differs historically according to factors such as race, class, ethnicity, religion and/or sexual orientation.
+Course Equivalents: HIST 4383.

 HIST 3328.
-Mod France: From Rev To Presnt.
+Modern France: From the Revolution to the Present.
 3 Hours.

 Students examine the history of France from 1789 to the present.
 Topics include the military, political, and diplomatic history of France in this era.
+Course Equivalents: HIST 4380.